jcpowermac/hanlon-wiki/slice-policy.md

      Broker Target =>  puppet
      Bound Count =>  0

+### Active Model

-To find out the current state of active models bound to nodes, use 'razor policy active':
+Once a node matches a policy rule, a razor model (i.e. OS/ESX installation) will be bound and activated against this node.
+This active model is activated, and the node no longer evaluates against any policy, and it's bound to specific OS.
+To find out the current state of active models bound to nodes, use 'razor policy active'.
+The active model UUID is not the same as the Policy UUID because changes to any policy does not affect the node.

     $ razor policy active
     Active Models: